Photo by RF._.studio on Pexels.

 And it is one for which we physically don’t need much, just a piece of paper, a pen and a computer or phone with an internet connection – if you’re creative enough, pen and paper is really all.

-But when we begin to understand how energy works, we see that what happens to us always depends on how we are and how we see the world and which vibrations we send out into the world.
+When we begin to understand how energy works, we see that what happens to us always depends on how we are and how we see the world and which vibrations we send out into the world.

-So, I’d much rather consciously choose mine, and create my world and experiences accordingly, than being left to react to those I’m programmed to reproduce and thus the reality I’m presented with because I created it without even being conscious that I did.
+So, I’d much rather consciously choose mine, and create my world and experiences accordingly, than being left to react to those I’m programmed to reproduce and thus the reality I’m presented with because I created it without even being aware that I did.

 And on this journey we can see everything that comes up in life as a teacher.